RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 ### Git

-[Git](https://git-scm.com/) is a distributed version control history.
-What it allows to do is to track changes in files and synchronize it across different people.
+[Git](https://git-scm.com/) is a distributed version control system.
+What it allows to do is to track changes in files and synchronize them across different people and/or devices.
 This is not a mandatory tool for us - using cloud storage such as `dropbox`, `onedrive`, etc. might be sufficient.
 However the most popular development platform [GitHub](https://github.com/) works with `git` and having a `GitHub` profile even for non-tech people is a plus in the CV.

 ## Workflow

-Keeping all these tools in mind let's move to the actual workflow to the blog post creation.
+Keeping all these tools in mind let's move to the actual workflow for the blog post creation.

 ### Working Locally